-- 49. In promulgating the most recent version of the Green Guides, the FTC stated (under the heading "Packages Collected for Public Policy Reasons but Not Recycled"), "[t]he Commission agrees that unqualified recyclable claims for categories of products that municipal recycling programs collect, but do not actually recycle, may be deceptive.
+The Commission agrees that unqualified recyclable claims for categories of products that municipal recycling programs collect, but do not actually recycle, may be deceptive.
 To make a non-deceptive unqualified claim, a marketer should substantiate that a substantial majority of consumers or communities have access to facilities that will actually recycle, not accept and ultimately discard, the product.
-As part of this analysis, a marketer should not assume that consumers or communities have access to a particular recycling program merely because the program will accept a product."
-The California Public Resources Code similarly defines recycling as "the process of collecting, sorting, cleansing, treating, and reconstituting materials that would otherwise become solid waste, and returning them to the economic mainstream in the form of raw material for new, reused, or reconstituted products which meet the quality standards necessary to be used in the marketplace."
+As part of this analysis, a marketer should not assume that consumers or communities have access to a particular recycling program merely because the program will accept a product.

+- 80. The California Public Resources Code similarly defines recycling as "the process of collecting, sorting, cleansing, treating, and reconstituting materials that would otherwise become solid waste, and returning them to the economic mainstream in the form of raw material for new, reused, or reconstituted products which meet the quality standards necessary to be used in the marketplace."
 Cal.
 Pub.
 Res.
-Code § 40180. - 50.
-Defendants' marketing of the Products as "100% Recyclable" violates these provisions of the Green Guides because it is false that 100% of the Products can be collected, separated, or otherwise recovered from the waste stream, in a substantial majority of communities where the Products are sold in California, through an established recycling program for reuse or use in manufacturing or assembling another item.
-Although the Products may be accepted for recycling by some curbside programs, MRFs in California do not have the capacity to: (i) process the Products' PP bottle caps and BOPP labels into reusable material because it is not cost effective and there is no end market to do so; or (ii) convert all plastic bottle material processed into reusable material because 28% of the material is contaminated or lost during processing and must be landfilled or incinerated.
-Further, nationally, MRFs do not have capacity to process all plastic bottles used in the United States into reusable material, such that over 75% of PET and HDPE plastics consumed must be landfilled or incinerated.
+Code § 40180.
+Thus under California law, a product is not recyclable if it is not processed into raw material that can be used in manufacturing. - 81.
+Defendants' marketing of the Products as "100% Recyclable" violates California law because it is false that 100% of the Product-i.e. all components of the Product-can be collected, separated, or otherwise recovered from the waste stream, in a substantial majority of communities where the Products are sold in California, through an established recycling program for reuse or use in manufacturing or assembling another item.
+Although the Products are accepted for recycling by most curbside programs: (1) recycling facilities in California do not recycle Defendants' PP and HDPE bottle caps, (2) recycling facilities in California cannot recycle the BOPP plastic labels on the bottles, and (3), on average, 28% of each bottle sent to recycling facilities in California cannot be processed due primarily to contamination in the waste stream and ends up in landfills or burned.